Mary Sutton, Countess of Home: Lady Moray and Lady Lauderdale

 A Scottish author Patrick Hannay (fl.
 1616–1630) dedicated A happy husband or, Directions for a Maide to choose her Mate, As also, a Wives behaviour towards her Husband after Marriage (Edinburgh, 1618/1619?) to Mary's eldest daughter Margaret Home (d.
 1683), who married James Stewart, 4th Earl of Moray in 1628.
 Hannay's title refers to Sir Thomas Overbury.
+The Earl of Moray's main residence near Edinburgh was Donibristle House.
+The Countess of Home and the Earl of Moray are said to have refused to contribute to building a new church at Beath in Fife in 1640.

 In 1632 Mary's younger daughter Lady Anne Home married John Maitland later Duke of Lauderdale.
 Anne inherited her mother's properties and furnishings in London.

 Lady Home's will

 Mary made a will in 1638 reflecting her English and Scottish properties and identity.
 She hoped her granddaughters would inherit her furnishings and collection, dividing house contents in London and Scotland between them, according to the inventories of each house.
 She was aware that this was problematic, writing "And I am not ignorant that my houses both in Edinborough as Canongate and in Aldersgate Street being inheritance I cannot dispose so of them by this my late will neither by the laws of England nor Scotland".
 Amongst personal bequests to her family and servants, she left a purse of gold coins to her nephew, Frederick Schomberg, 1st Duke of Schomberg, the son of her sister Anne (Dudley) Sutton.
 The will appointed her granddaughter Lady Mary Stewart (d.
 1668) as executor, but she was still a minor when the countess died in London in March 1644.
 Her body was shipped to Scotland and buried at Dunglass.
-Her daughters and their husbands instead acted as executors.
+Her daughters and their husbands instead acted as executors and "administratices".
+An account of the financial settlement to 31 March 1646 was made by the merchant financier Robert Inglis.